Yaty/workestrator/README.md

 });
 ```

-## Logging
+## Debugging

-You can enable logging by using an environment variable : `DEBUG=workhorse:*`
+You can enable debugging by using an environment variable : `DEBUG=workhorse:*`

-## Why ?
+## Why I created this ?

 I was looking for a project to use TypeScript for the first time so the idea was to reproduce `node-worker-farm` and then add some new features.
 It actually went pretty smoothly and I'm happy with the result ;)

 ## License

-Workhorse is Copyright (c) 2018 Hugo Da ROit @yaty and licensed under the MIT license.
+Workhorse is Copyright (c) 2018 Hugo Da Roit ([@Yaty](https://github.com/Yaty)) and licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE.md file for more details.
+See the included LICENSE file for more details.